meerkat-dashboard/meerkat/readme.md

 ### Sounds
 Meerkat allows you to specify a global sound scheme for state change, as well as upload custom sounds.
 Each check can also have different sounds triggered on state change.
 Yes you can have the sysadmin DJ soundboard of doom you always wanted!

-### Roadmap
-Work is underway on adding performance data, so you can pick a metric to display in a card contents.

 Future enhancements may include:
 * Authentication support (though it is meant to be displayed on a wall, without auth mostly)